onify/citizen-infra/README.md

 # Citizen Hub Infrastructure

 The script generates Kubernetes manifests from templates.
 It has some parameters documented below.
-It will create a namespace and all resources needed to run onify-citizen in that namespace.
+It will create a namespace and all resources needed to run Onify Citizen Hub in that namespace.

 > For more information about requirements, see [requirements](https://support.onify.co/docs/requirements).